 RMB was able to lift the business by continuing to deliver landmark and innovatively structured deals, which translated into solid growth in advances and lending income.

-The Covid-19 relief provided to clients amounted to Advances of N\$ 1.46 billion, with the repayment cashflow amounting to N\$ 122.8m.
+The COVID-19 relief provided to clients amounted to advances of N\$1.46 billion, with repayment cashflow amounting to N\$122.8 million.

 Deposits and funding